gitjeff05/kapitsa/README.md

 - A default set of examples for some languages/frameworks (e.g., python, pandas, numpy, scikit)
 - Caching cell metadata to make searches faster
 - Fetching metadata and source from remote locations.
 Users could essentially "subscribe" to other authors' preferred examples the same way bash users borrow shell configurations (.dotfiles) from authors.
-- A JupyterLab extension so that users can easily tag cells without typing up json.
+- A JupyterLab extension to facilitate the search right inside of JupyterLab.

 # License
 MIT License.
 See LICENSE.md